Greek Pasta Salad

 Recipe Rating

 1. Yum!
-This looks delicious and refreshing – perfect for those hot summer days when you really don’t want to turn on the oven.
+This is delicious and refreshing – perfect for those hot summer days when you really don’t want to turn on the oven.
 I love that the dressing is dairy-free, as I’m a big fan of lighter, oil/vinegar-based (rather than milk/cheese based) dressings on Greek salads.
-Looking forward to giving this a try!

-3. Looks yummy!
+4. Looks yummy!
 I so get what your saying.
-We lived in Missouri for awhile.
-Their Italian restaurant chain was so good.
-Haven’t found anything like it.
-Especially their salad!
-Yours looks great.
 I will definitely be trying.

 Thanks for sharing your salad.